-This sneaky little symbol is usually on the sidewalls of winter tires designed for light-duty trucks.
-It symbolizes that the tire will provide superior traction on snow and ice in severe weather conditions.
-It was created by the Rubber Manufacturer’s Association and may be used in combination with the letters “M” and “S” (e.g., MS, M/S, M&S, or M+S), representing mud (m) and snow (s) capabilities.
+To see if your tires are winter ready you can locate the sneaky little symbol on the sidewalls of winter tires designed for light-duty trucks.
+Find this symbol and you will know you are ready for extreme winter conditions.
+The symbol may be used in combination with the letters “M” and “S” (e.g., MS, M/S, M&S, or M+S), representing mud (m) and snow (s) capabilities.

-The Warden line is an excellent example – it’s an all-terrain tire but it has the 3-peak mountain snowflake symbol indicates that it equals or surpasses the industry’s severe snow traction performance requirements.
+Looking to upgrade your tires for winter?
+Then be sure to check out all of TreadWright Tires since they are all rated for winter.
+For instance, our Warden & Axiom line our excellent example – they are all-terrain tires but contains the 3-peak mountain snowflake symbol indicating that it equals or surpasses the industry’s severe snow traction performance requirements.
 Snow drivers can also choose a tire like the Claw, or Guard Dog.
 Making sure your tires have a healthy amount of tread will help vehicle grip and performance to help shorten your braking distance.